A New, Modern Bridge

-River traffic enjoys the highest vertical clearance on the Elizabeth River.
+River traffic enjoys unencumbered travel and the highest vertical clearance on the Elizabeth River.

 Overall regional traffic congestion is reduced with the addition of a new river crossing midway between I-264 and I-64.

 The South Norfolk Jordan Bridge is 100% privately funded.
 No local, state or federal tax dollars were used for the construction or operation of the facility, so public monies are available for other projects.